beesaferoot/beesafe/README.md

-## BEESAFE INTERPRETER
+# Beesafe
 ---
-* An Exprimental Implementation of a basic programming language*
+* An experimental implementation of a dynamic  programming language